 Simply because it is an island, many things in Puerto cost more than on the mainland.
 Electricity, for example, is about twice as expensive.
 Depending on your location, service can sometimes be spotty.
 Plus, much of the grid was destroyed in the hurricanes in 2017.
 Service has been restored to most of the island, but there is always a chance that could happen again.

 Some food items are cheaper in Puerto Rico than on the mainland.
 However, other, more specialty items can be much more expensive.

 Also, many items like electronics, household items, etc may be more expensive due to the extra shipping costs.
 There is also a myriad of items that you might not think about that are more expensive in Puerto Rico.
 Talking to a local can give you a better idea of what to expect.

 Find a Top Puerto Rico Real Estate Agent

 A great contact to have on the island is a top Puerto Rican real estate agent.
 Not only can they help you with understanding the cost of living in Puerto Rico but also help you find a good deal on a home when you're ready to buy.

 The hurricanes were disastrous for this island community, but it is slowly bouncing back.
 The housing market took a severe hit, but most experts expect it to flourish again.
 As with any investment, there is a risk that something can go wrong.
 A local agent can help you minimize risk by recommending locations, insurances, etc.

 Clever Partner Agents are experienced agents in the local market that can help you save even more money on an already killer real estate deal in Puerto Rico.
-Working with agents through Clever makes you eligible for a $1,000 home buyer rebate on homes that sell for more than $150,000.
+By working with agents through Clever, you may be eligible for Clever Cash Back where you can receive up to 0.5% of the home's purchase price back after the sale is final, depending on your sale price.
 They can also get you on-demand showings, something that is particularly important in a buyer's market.